 We handled an estate where a caregiver had coerced the decedent into transferring certain assets into both of their names jointly.
 Through litigation, we were able to get an order from the Court requiring the transfer of certain assets back into the name of the Trust and requiring the caregiver to pay our attorney fees.

-Call 303-757-8300 to schedule an appointment with one of our experienced estate planning attorneys.
+Schedule an appointment with one of our experienced estate planning attorneys.